 Quotes from Ben Linders: an Independent Consultant in Agile, Lean, Quality, and Continuous Improvement, based in The Netherlands.
-Author of Getting Value out of Agile Retrospectives, Waardevolle Agile Retrospectives, What Drives Quality and Continuous Improvement.
+Author of Getting Value out of Agile Retrospectives, Waardevolle Agile Retrospectives, What Drives Quality, Problem?
+What Problem? and Continuous Improvement.
 Creator of the Agile Self-assessment Game.

 Agile is a journey.
 Don’t pack too much, travel light and be flexible!

 No time to improve?
 Do it anyway – no time to waste!